This document describes the structure languages typically when supporting Fuchsia.

 Programs cannot issue system calls directly.
 Instead, they make system calls by calling functions in the vDSO, which is loaded into newly created processes by their creator.

-The public entry points for the vDSO are defined in
+The public entry points for the vDSO are defined in //zircon/vdso.
+This file is processed by the zither tool.

 The vast majority of Fuchsia programs act as servers.
 After startup, they wait in an event loop to receive messages, process those messages (potentially by sending messages to other processes), and then go back to sleep in their event loop.